 When reviewing for the civil service exam, you have to spend more time improving on your weakest areas.
-An accurate way to find the areas where you struggle with the most is through taking a diagnostic exam.
+An accurate way to find the areas where you struggle the most is by taking a diagnostic exam.

 At the start of your review, try to test your stock knowledge by answering simulated exams.
 There are free questionnaires you can download online.
 Or, you can buy one of the many civil service exam reviewers sold in bookstores.

 Take note of which areas where you scored poorly.
 This way, you can dedicate more study time to these subjects and maximize the limited time you have for review.

 b.
 Create a realistic review plan–and stick with it